-Conventional models of infant cognition tend to focus on the development of internal information processing systems (e.g., recognition or categorization of visual stimuli).
+Perhaps surprisingly, whereas these ideas are familiar themes to both robotics researchers and developmental theorists, they have had only a small influence on the computational models that developmental psychologists study.
+In particular, conventional models of infant cognition tend to focus on the development of internal information-processing systems (e.g., recognition or categorization of visual stimuli).
 As a result, many models do not explicitly simulate either a sensory system that receives sensory data (e.g., a visual array), or a motor system that performs overt behaviors (e.g., a reaching movement, a gaze shift).

-For example, Munakata et al. (1997) propose a multilayer recurrent network for simulating an infant that tracks moving objects.
+For example, Munakata et al. (1997) propose a multi-layer recurrent network for simulating an infant that tracks moving objects.
 On the input side, a visual display is preprocessed and parsed into discrete objects.
-Similarly, instead of producing motor behaviors, the output of the model is a prediction of the sensory input expected during the following timestep.
+Similarly, instead of producing motor behaviors, the output of the model is a prediction of the sensory input expected during the following time step.

-In contrast, physical robots are by definition embodied, and "inhabit" a real environment.
-In a similar manner, robotic simulations capture quasi-realistic features of the physical world (e.g., dynamic features such as gravity and inertia, perceptual features such as visual perspective, etc.).
-In general, robots are not buffered from their environment, but instead interface or make contact with it in at least two ways, first through sensory systems, and second through effector systems.
+In contrast, robots are not buffered from their environment, but instead interface or make contact with it in at least two ways, first through sensory systems, and second through effector systems.

 Another important feature of robotics is that because autonomous robots both sense and act on their environment, they are "free" to select their own sensory inputs (Nolfi & Parisi, 1993).
 As I have illustrated elsewhere (Schlesinger, Parisi, & Langer, 2000), an important consequence of "self-selection" of sensory inputs is that autonomous agents explore computational search spaces in a highly efficient manner.
 These learning trajectories often reproduce important patterns of development found in human infants.
 Therefore, at least one reason to simulate cognitive development in infants with an agent-based approach is that the notion of an autonomous agent represents the infant as an active organism that learns by interacting with its world.

 There are, of course, a number of additional advantages for adopting an agent-based perspective.
 In the next section, I briefly describe a major debate in the field of infant cognition that has reached an impasse.
 I suggest that this debate can be addressed by implementing an agent-based model of infants' visual tracking, which simulates infants' moment-to-moment visual activity.
-The model not only provides several new ways to measure infants' visual expectations, but also offers a novel perspective on cognitive development in young infants.
+The model not only provides several new ways to measure infants' visual expectations but also offers a novel perspective on cognitive development in young infants.

-3. The "car study"
+3 The "Car Study"